-Project management can be like building a house where everything has to happen in the right order; this is the Waterfall method.
+Conventional project management is like building a house where everything has to happen in the right order, you cant put the roof on before the footings are laid!
+This is the Waterfall method.

-The problem with a development project is that, by the time the whole project is complete, situations have changed, new information discovered and what the management originally decided they wanted has been altered.
+The problem with technical development is that, by the time the whole project is complete, situations have changed, new information discovered and what the management originally decided they wanted has been altered.

 Waterfall projects fail 80% of the time, Agile projects succeed 80% of the time – because they’re able to respond faster to the inevitable brief changes that happen along the way.

 Changes Cost Less